 The following day I arrived to see it required a 3rd coat.

-Finish is good solid white as the ceilings in this job was done in Tikkurila Anti – Reflex and the white from this B&Q paint was identical.
+The finish is good solid white.
+The ceilings on this job were done in Tikkurila Anti – Reflex and the white from this B&Q paint was identical.